 After putting all these facts and figures down in my notepad, Baba added that centenary hall is also a multipurpose events centre where innumerable numbers of events (especially weddings) are held.

-Though, it’s a historical centre, it’s not restricted as everyone could use it for events but will have to pay a token to gain access.
+Though it’s a historical center, it’s not restricted as everyone could use it for events but will have to pay a token to gain access.

 What fascinated me more was the smell of history oozing uncontrollably inside the hall.